yezustheoneandonly/JavaScript-Only-RPG/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This project was created as part of further training to become a web developer.
 It was the final project of the JavaScript module.
-The prerequisite was to write a program that is based only on JavaScript
+The prerequisite was to write a program that is based only on JavaScript.
+Duration: 4 Days

 # Prophecy's End: The Battle for Balance